Getting Started with Hierarchy Budget

 Q: What if an expense fits multiple categories?

 A: Split it.
 That’s the power of this framework.
 A $600/month car payment isn’t just transportation - split it: $200 for reliable transportation (physiological/safety), $400 for status and image (esteem).
-A gym membership could be $30 for health, $50 for community.
-Premium groceries might split between physiological (nutrition) and love/belonging (values signaling).
-This honesty about where money goes - about which needs it serves - is where the insight lives.

 Q: I can’t save anything.
 Is this tool for me?